kubeslice-ent/egs-installation/docs/Quick-Install-README.md

 ## 🔗 Worker Cluster Registration

-The `--register-worker` feature allows you to register a worker cluster with an existing controller cluster without running the full installation process.
-This is useful for multi-cluster setups where you want to register worker clusters separately.
+The `--register-worker` feature allows you to register a worker cluster with an existing controller cluster.
+It supports two modes:

+1. **Registration Only**: Register the cluster without installing the worker
+2. **Registration + Installation**: Register AND install the worker in one command (when `--worker-kubeconfig` is provided)

 ### When to Use

 - **Multi-cluster setups**: Register worker clusters in different Kubernetes clusters
-- **Separate registration**: Register workers independently of installation
-- **Cluster management**: Add new worker clusters to an existing EGS deployment
+- **Add new workers**: Add new worker clusters to an existing EGS deployment
+- **Separate registration**: Register workers independently, then install later
+- **One-command registration + installation**: Register and install worker simultaneously

 ### How It Works

 1. **Connects to Controller**: Uses `--controller-kubeconfig` to connect to the controller cluster
+2. **Registers Cluster**: Creates cluster CRD in the controller's project namespace
-2. **Validates Worker** (optional): If `--worker-kubeconfig` is provided, validates worker cluster connectivity
+3. **Validates Worker** (optional): If `--worker-kubeconfig` is provided, validates worker cluster connectivity
-3. **Detects Cloud Provider**: Automatically detects Linode clusters and leaves cloud provider/region empty
+4. **Detects Cloud Provider**: Automatically detects Linode clusters and leaves cloud provider/region empty
-4. **Creates Cluster CRD**: Registers the worker cluster in the controller's project namespace
+5. **Handles Duplicates**: Automatically removes any existing worker entries with the same name
+6. **Preserves Existing Workers**: Sets `skip_installation=true` for all existing workers
+7. **Installs Worker** (if `--worker-kubeconfig` provided): Automatically proceeds with worker installation on the new cluster
-5. **Verifies Registration**: Confirms the cluster was successfully registered
+8. **Verifies Registration**: Confirms the cluster was successfully registered

 ### Required Parameters